Q. What critical appraisal or quality assessment tools are used for evidence synthesis?

 Risk Of Bias In Non-randomized Studies - of Interventions (ROBINS-I): This tool is used to assess the risk of bias in non-randomized studies included in a systematic review.
 ROBINS-I assesses the quality of studies based on seven domains: confounding, selection of participants, classification of interventions, deviations from intended interventions, missing data, measurement of outcomes, and selection of the reported results.

-The choice of tool may depend on the type of study and research question.
 You can seek advice from experts, such as your principal investigator or course instructor, to determine the most suitable tool for evaluating the type of study being evaluated.

 For more advanced inquiries regarding quality assessment, please reach out to Matthew Mitchell at the Penn Medicine Center for Evidence-based Practice (Matthew.Mitchell2@pennmedicine.upenn.edu).